Waheen Market fire: Response

 The site of the Waheen Market fire was visited most notably by Dahabshiil CEO Abdirashid Duale, Hargeisa's Mayor Abdikarim Ahmed Mooge, and Somaliland President Muse Bihi Abdi, both on 2 April.
-The Somaliland government released $1 million shortly after the fire was extishushed to help with emergency response, and set up a five-member committee to lead the rescue operation and efforts to assist those affected.
+The Somaliland government released $1 million shortly after the fire was extinguished to help with emergency response, and set up a five-member committee to lead the rescue operation and efforts to assist those affected.

 According to Mayor Mooge, the fire could have been brought under control before causing such extensive damage, but the city's firefighters were hampered by access problems.
 With no proper streets and only narrow pathways crowded by locked stalls and traders trying to salvage their goods, there was no easy way to get the firetrucks to where the blaze was.
 The fire brigade in Hargeisa was also very small, only consisting of 28 firetrucks with only 24 being used in the fire because of the access problems mentioned, according to Somaliland's fire and rescue chief Ahmed Mohamed Hassan.
 "The town has never witnessed such a massive calamity," Mayor Mooge told reporters at the scene.